ppy/osu-wiki/news/2021-01-02-featured-artist-updates-january-2021.md

 ---

 And that's all for now!
-Everything song above is now available for mapping from its respective Featured Artist listing, so check out anything and everything you're interested in.
+Songs above are now available for mapping from their respective Featured Artist listings, so check out anything and everything you're interested in.

 Oh, and before someone asks: yes, we'll bring on Camellia tracks in the next batch.
 You're welcome.